alexharri/website/posts/reusing-objects.md

 image: ""
 ---

-GRID's spreadsheet engine is a beaut.
-It's a sophisticated and feature-complete spreadsheet engine, supporting advanced features like [spilling][spilling], [iterative calculation][iterative_calculation], and the [`QUERY` function][query_func].
+GRID's engine is a beaut.
+Written in JavaScript, it's a feature-complete spreadsheet engine running the browser, supporting advanced features like [spilling][spilling], [iterative calculation][iterative_calculation], and the [`QUERY` function][query_func].
 As a member of GRID's Engine Team, I got to implement some of these features, and do a lot of interesting performance and optimization work.

 [spilling]: https://grid.is/@hjalli/spilling-support-in-grid-Uq_xPRt7SXuKlWf2WnwYZA
 [iterative_calculation]: https://grid.is/@hjalli/iterative-calculations-example-hjmC1fe5RoqjEstgAEnaJw